Randomd0Od/rock_paper_scissors/README.md

 - Working game for one round
 ### Goals achieved:
 - Works for single round, refresh / F5 for repeat playability
-- Opponent (comp.) sort of random
+- ~Computer (comp.) sort of random~
+- Computer is randomized
 - Results shown through console mode
--
+### Problems solved
+- When the player was placed first in the script, the results ended in more draws.
+Switching the order, with the computer placed first in making it's choice, the results are more randomized.